 - A variety of art supplies for children to use to make their projects (writing paper, construction paper, crayons, markers, scissors, glue, collage materials, etc.)

-When everyone has received a thank you, ask, “How does it feel when you receive words of appreciation?”
+When everyone has received a personal, meaningful thank you, ask, “How does it feel when you receive words of appreciation?”
 Ask learners to recall times when a thank you they gave or received felt good or changed their behavior.